Diffusion-Aided Bandwidth-Efficient Semantic Communication with Adaptive Requests: Experimental Results and Discussion

+\begin{itemize} \item \textbf{No-guidance:} $\mathcal{R}$ does not use the caption $y$ and reconstructs without text conditioning, but runs the same number of rounds as the main scheme for each test image to enable paired-budget comparison. \item \textbf{Full-mask:} the transmitter sends only the caption $y$ and no latent blocks, i.e., $M^{\mathrm{b}}=\mathbf{1}$ and $t=0$. \item \textbf{Fixed-budget:} the transmitter sends $N_{\mathrm{fix}}$ latent blocks in a single shot without feedback, where $N_{\mathrm{fix}}$ matches the main scheme's average number of transmitted blocks under the same $(\tau,\rho,t_{\max})$ at each $(\mathrm{SNR},l)$. \item \textbf{Fixed-round:} the receiver follows the same per-round request rule as the main scheme but always runs $t_{\max}$ rounds without early stopping, serving as a high-overhead reference that transmits substantially more latent and is conceptually related to caption-plus-latent schemes that convey more latent-block evidence \cite{cicchetti2024language}. \end{itemize}

-Note that the inpainting strength $s$ in Algorithm~\ref{alg:hrq} is set by the heuristic method in Table \ref{table:settings}.
-Within the experimental range $\mathrm{SNR}\in[5,10]$ and drop ratio $d\in[0.5,0.875]$, it yields $s\in[0.707,1]$, increasing with larger $d$ and decreasing as SNR improves.
-For a fair comparison, both the no-guidance and full-mask baselines use the same $s$ as the main scheme.
-The no-guidance baseline further adopts the same mask schedule as the main scheme (thus performs the same number of rounds $t$ as main scheme), while the full-mask baseline corresponds to $t=0$ with caption-only conditioning.
-We intentionally exclude the no-mask scheme that transmits all latent blocks, because it constitutes an unconstrained upper bound rather than a comparable baseline, and its advantage reflects rate rather than algorithmic effects.
+The inpainting strength $s$ in Algorithm~\ref{alg:harq} is set by the heuristic in Table~\ref{table:settings}.
+For a fair comparison, the no-guidance and full-mask baselines use the same $s$ as the main scheme under the same $(\mathrm{SNR},d)$.
+We use the fixed-round scheme (always running $t_{\max}$ rounds) as a budget-constrained upper reference because it removes early stopping while keeping the same per-round request rule.
+We intentionally exclude the no-mask scheme that transmits all latent blocks, since it is an unconstrained upper bound rather than a rate-comparable baseline.

-Here we clarify rate accounting in different schemes.
-With the caption length capped at $40$ tokens, the generated string contains about $60$ to $100$ characters, which is about $960$ to $1600$ bits per sentence after serializing and channel coding.
-By contrast, one request of latent blocks carries $131072$ bits, so the text contributes only a very small fraction of the transmitted bits and does not obviously bias comparisons with the no-guidance scheme.
-Note that this is on top of compressing the image into latent space, and the adaptive scheme still sends less than transmitting the whole latent.
+Here we clarify rate accounting.
+The transmitted caption is typically about $60$ to $100$ characters in our setting, corresponding to roughly $960$ to $1600$ coded bits after ASCII mapping and rate-$1/2$ channel coding.
+By contrast, one round request ($\rho N$ latent blocks) carries $131072$ bits under our latent serialization, so the caption contributes only a small fraction of the total transmitted bits and does not materially bias comparisons with the no-guidance scheme.
+Note that this is on top of compressing the image into latent space; the adaptive scheme still transmits substantially less than sending the full latent grid.